Importing, exporting, and modifying routes

 • Supporting points are geographical points that define the geometry of an existing route.

-Before the SDK can use a series of points as a route (e.g., to show it on a map), it must be turned into a TomTom route.
+Before the SDK can use a series of points as a route (e.g., to display it on a map), it must be turned into a TomTom route.
 There are two ways to do this:

 Constructing a route from a GPX file